A referee's primary role is enforcing the laws of soccer with full authority and leadership throughout the course of a match.

 Football Referee Health and Safety

 A fourth official is also involved from the touchline in professional matches and tournaments.
-The main role of a fourth official is assisting with player substitutions (e.g. monitoring equipment).
+The primary role of a 4th official is assisting with player substitutions and monitoring the equipment (e.g. checking the weight of football balls).

-Note: The roles and responsibilities of a referee in football often involve overseeing unruly team managers as well.
+Note: The roles and responsibilities of a referee in football often involve overseeing any 'unruly' team managers as well.